 Area of Responsibility Definition Relevance in SE Code of Ethics Product Relevance Work Competence Take on jobs you can actually perform with your skill level.
-Delivered high quality work in timely manner Product Present a relevant timeframe to the client and disclose areas of skills that you don't currently have.
-Financial Responsibility Help client make well-informed financial decisions Client and Employer Present different security resources at varying price points to client that meets their needs Communicati on Honesty Communication truthfully with client in a way they can understand Client and Employer Client has no understanding of software, use we use many figures to help understanding Health, Safety, Well-Being Reduce risk of harm to users and client physically, fiscally, and mentally Judgement Product reduce's chance of users injuring themselves when working out Property Protect the data and property Judgement Securely store users' strength
+Delivered high quality work in timely manner Product Present a relevant timeframe to client and disclose areas of skills that you don't currently have.
+Financial Responsibility Help client make well-informed financial decisions Client and Employer Present different security resources at varying price points to client that meets their needs Communicati on Honesty Communication truthfully with client in a way they can understand Client and Employer Client has no understanding of software, use we use many figures to help understanding Health, Safety, Well-Being Reduce risk of harm to users and client physically, fiscally, and mentally Judgement Product reduce's chance of users injuring themselves when working out Property Ownership Protect the data and property of users and client Judgement Securely store users' strength and personal information in the database and during transmission.
+Sustainability Use sustainable practices to reduce environmental impact Self Design product to work on users' personal devices to negate need to purchase more devices